microsoft/nni/docs/en_US/Compressor/Pruner.md

 This is a structured pruning algorithm that prunes the filters with the smallest L2 norm of the weights.
 It is implemented as a one-shot pruner.

+We also provide a dependency-aware mode for this pruner to get better speedup from the pruning.
+Please reference [dependency-aware](./DependencyAware.md) for more details.

 ### Usage

 PyTorch code